azhadm/multi-tenant-starbucks/Portal/README.md

 ## Backend dependency:

-Before the front-end sever is run, in addition to satisfy software requirements, make sure the following steps are met:
+Before the portal sever is run, in addition to satisfy software requirements, make sure the following steps are met:

 1. Have at least 2 api backends running.